-The output of the digital Sync Out outputs is a 3.3 V TTL signal.
+The output of the digital Sync Out output is a 3.3 V TTL signal.
 A logic state of 1 means 3.3 V, and a logic state of 0 means 0 V. Please note that the digital output is about 15 \mus faster than the analog output.
 This small offset is generally sufficient to make sure that the Sync Out signal precedes the stimulation, which is important for synchronizing events.

-You can program the output signal of the Sync Out channels in the same way as the analog output signals, but due to the nature of a digital signal, only values of 0 and 1 are allowed.
+You can program the output signal of the Sync Out channel in the same way as the analog output signals, but due to the nature of a digital signal, only values of 0 and 1 are allowed.
 A Sync Out signal is generated each time when the STG is started.

-The output signal can be used for triggering external devices, for example, the data acquisition with the MC_Card of the ME-System and the MEA-System.
-Please note that if you use it for triggering the MC_Card, you should use output signals that have a duration of at least 200 μs.
+The output signal can be used for triggering external devices, for example, the any data acquisition devices.

+Note: Please note that if you use it for triggering the MC_Card, you should use output signals that have a duration of at least 200 \mu s.
 Otherwise, it can happen that the MC_Card ignores trigger events.

-All available Sync Out outputs are active when the STG is started by pressing the Start / Stop button, or by using the software command Start on the STG menu.
+The Sync Out output is active when the STG is started by pressing the Start / Stop button, or by using the software command Start on the STG menu.

-If you are using the Trigger In inputs for starting the STG, each of the Sync Out channels is controlled by a separate Trigger In channel.
-Sync Out 1 is active when Trigger In 1 is triggered, Sync Out 2 is active when Trigger In 2 is active.
-The assignment of Sync Out channels to Trigger In inputs can be customized, please see chapter "Trigger Settings".
+If you are using the Trigger In input for starting the STG, the Sync Out channel is controlled by the Trigger In channel.
+Sync Out 1 is active when Trigger In 1 is triggered.

-If you use the Repeat feature in the Trigger Settings dialog box, the corresponding Sync Out signal is repeated as well as the selected analog output signals.
+If you use the Repeat feature in the Trigger Settings dialog box, the Sync Out signal is repeated as well as the selected analog output signals.